Bus Stop: How many different ways can four people stand in line?

-Links to other websites containing resources for Probability are provided for teachers logged into 'Class Admin'.
-Subscribing to this service also opens up the opportunity for you to add your own links to this panel.
+Links to other websites containing resources for Probability are provided for those logged into 'Transum Mathematics'.
+Subscribing also opens up the opportunity for you to add your own links to this panel.
 You can sign up using one of the buttons below:

 The activity you are looking for may have been classified in a different way from the way you were expecting.
 You can search the whole of Transum Maths by using the box below.

 Is there anything you would have a regular use for that we don't feature here?
 Please let us know.